WU-BIMAC/MicroMetaApp-docs/docs/tutorials/ManageInstrument.rst

 ---------------------------------------------
 Step 1
 ^^^^^^
-Select “Load from repository” to open an existing Microscope file to edit, and hit “Confirm”.
+Select “Load from repository” to open an existing Microscope file to edit, and hit “Continue”.

 .. figure:: images/use_images/06_Load_from_repository_1.png
   :class: shadow-image